Modular Denotational Semantics for Effects with Guarded Interaction Trees: Guarded Interaction Trees

 Let us demonstrate the syntax of guarded interaction trees with some running examples of effects. \begin{example}[Input/output on a tape] Suppose we want to model two effectful operations, for reading a number from STDIN and for writing an output on STDOUT.
-The corresponding signature is written down as:
+We will model them as guarded interaction trees $\IT_{E_{io}}(\Tunit + \Tnat)$, where $\Tunit = \{()\}$ is the unit type and

 We write $\INPUT$ and $\OUTPUT(n)$ for the \gitrees